I Didn’t Receive A Single Enquiry From Tepilo

 Well, that was royally disappointing.

 I have no idea how Tepilo perform for vendors trying to sell their property, but based on my quick and painful experience, I can confirm that lead generation for landlords trying to find tenants was a total flop.
-I didn’t receive a single enquiry in 3 weeks.
+I didn’t receive a single enquiry in 3 weeks (which is an excruciatingly long time for a rental advert).
 I didn’t even receive a spam email from the Ambassador of Nigeria or an invitation to get my penis enlarged!
-I haven’t even bothered removing the advert from their website even though I have found tenants because there’s actually no reason to.
-I’m probably doing them a favour by keeping it on.

-The advertised property is located in a popular part of town in a popular part of Essex, so I was expecting at least one enquiry.
+The property I marketed is located in a popular part of town in a popular part of Essex, so I was expecting at least one enquiry (to say the very least).
 It’s not like it’s located on a hill top somewhere in the middle of nowhere, where shagging sheep is accustomed.
 However, I still managed to receive nada!
 Slitch!
 Not a god damn thing!

 I listed the same property on Gumtree, and received several solid enquiries pretty sharpish and hundreds of page views.
 Unlike Gumtree, Tepilo doesn’t display how many people viewed each advert – it’s a shame they don’t show that data because I’d be interested to see if anyone actually looked at my advert.